josephjojoe/COMSW4156_Team_Project/client/README.md

 ### Operating Administrator

+The administrator was not a part of the original client plan was added to handle new API entry points of clearing queues, and also to allow the user to check current queue status.

 The administrator (ie admin.py) is an optional CLI entry that allows the user to clear all queues or check the status of a queue.
 It can take --config flag for specfic working environments that aren't using the default config.yaml, or also the --flag on clear command that forces a clear without double checking

 Check queue status: